usubalang/usuba/_posts/2020-02-24-usuba-frontend.md

 specifying cryptographic constructs such as lookup tables or permutations.
 We boil these constructs down to Boolean circuits (see post [5 - Usuba]({{ site.baseurl }}{% post_url 2020-02-24-usuba
 %})).
-Second, the language provides a limited form of parametric polymorphism while offering an overloading mechanism for logical and arithmetic operations based on ad-hoc polymorphism.
+Second, while our vectors allow for a very permissive programming discipline for developpers, they require some special transformations in order to facilitate both optimizations and generation of C. Finally, the language provides a limited form of parametric polymorphism while offering an overloading mechanism for logical and arithmetic operations based on ad-hoc polymorphism.
 We produce monomorphic code, with types and operations being expanded to machine baked instructions for the target architecture and parallelism discipline.

 ### Vectors